swaps361/Movie-Quiz-Application/README.md

-# Movie-Quiz-Application
+# Movie Quiz Application
+### Description
-It allows to explore movies using an API and then redirects to the Quiz.
+It is a movie quiz application created using Javascript, HTML and CSS.
+It allows users to explore movies where the information is fetched from an API and then attempt the quiz after exploring.